kb8u/ZenPacks.Merit.AdvaFSP3000R7/README.rst

   * Fixed bugs with component templates showing up twice, fan components not deleting through GUI in Zenoss 4.3.2

+* 1.8

+  * Added comments configured on components to GUI

 Known Issues
 ===========